Lift-to-drag ratio: Subsonic

 where b is wingspan.
 The term $b^2/S_\text{wet}$ is known as the wetted aspect ratio.
 The equation demonstrates the importance of wetted aspect ratio in achieving an aerodynamically efficient design.

 Supersonic

-At very great speeds, lift to drag ratios tend to be lower.
-Concorde had a lift/drag ratio of about 7 at Mach 2, whereas a 747 is about 17 at about mach 0.85.
+At supersonic speeds L/D values are lower.
+Concorde had a lift/drag ratio of about 7 at Mach 2, whereas a 747 has about 17 at about mach 0.85.

-Dietrich Küchemann developed an empirical relationship for predicting L/D ratio for high Mach:
+Dietrich Küchemann developed an empirical relationship for predicting L/D ratio for high Mach numbers:

 where M is the Mach number.
 Windtunnel tests have shown this to be approximately accurate.